All Episodes

 He went out last night and did an absolute excellent job at promoting not only what his father wants to do, but promoting his father himself.

-For so many people that had any type of question about Donald Trump, I think got answered last night by Donald Trump Jr.
+And it just, to me, it just, it sealed the deal for so many people that had any type of question about Donald Trump, I think got answered last night by Donald Trump Jr.

-And he is just he is the whole family is awesome.
+And he is just, he is, the whole family is awesome.

-I know you got you know him, you know them a lot better than I do.
+You know them a lot better than I do.

 I thought Tiffany did a great job too last night.

-She was I thought she was pretty amazing.
+I thought she was pretty amazing.

 My job is to give you insight, perception, and feelings that I have.